 Although we are aware of the conceptual differences between determining surface fronts and the complex 3D structure of fronts, we use the surface maps as a ground truth, i.e. as a proxy for the complex structures fronts.
-However, n the later evaluation it turns out that the detected surface fronts represents the physical properties in a meaningful way.
+However, in the later evaluation it turns out that the detected surface fronts represents the physical properties in a meaningful way.

 In Section 2 we will describe our used network architecture, data and evaluation methods, respectively.
-In Section 3 we explain our evaluation methods and display our evaluation results on the training and test data set, before the discussing these results in section ??.
-Section 4 provides as well as applications in terms of physical properties of fronts and related extreme precipitation events.
+In Section 3 we explain our evaluation methods and display our evaluation results on the training and test data set as well as applications in terms of physical properties of fronts and related extreme precipitation events.
 These results are also discussed.
 We close the study with a summary of the study and a short outlook for future improvements as well as further applications of the new method for scientific purposes.